octo-technology/VIO/docs/index.md

 To launch the complete stack, you'll need a minima docker install on your machine.

 `git clone git@github.com:octo-technology/VIO.git`

+Note: The VIO docker images will be soon available in a public registry, stay tunned.
+For now you can download the repository and build the image locally.

 ## Run the stack